KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 I am certain that this changes how programmers deal with error handling.
 When you have to do something with the error anyway, be it handling it or just crashing, most will automatically pick the choice that provides the better experience.
-The side-effect is that the program ends being more correct, because the potential error cases are explicit.
-Nothing just silently fails or is null without the programmer who is responsible knowing about it.
+The side-effect is that the program ends up being more correct, because the potential error cases are explicit.
+Nothing just silently fails or is null, without the programmer who is responsible knowing about it.

 The Rust community itself has a strong sense of correctness and soundness, which you will notice in third party crates, but also in the tools.
 Rustacians